 This depends on where you apply and the product you have in mind.
 If you’re looking for a bank loan, you’ll need excellent credit, perfect cash flow, collateral, plenty of money in the bank, high annual revenue, and at least two years in business.

 Products from companies like United Capital Source are much more accessible.
 Your ability to meet the requirements mentioned above will determine your borrowing amount, rates, and terms.
-But falling short in any (or more than one) of these areas won’t stop you from qualifying from multiple products.
+But falling short in any (or more than one) of these areas won’t stop you from qualifying for multiple products.
 With some products, your credit score is practically irrelevant.
 For example, eligibility for a Merchant Cash Advance is based entirely on the size and volume of your debit and credit card sales.
-With Accounts Receivable Factoring, approval is based on your customer’s ability to repay, as opposed to your own.
+With Accounts Receivable Factoring, approval is based on your customer’s ability to repay instead of your own.